糖心vlog官网观看

 [Featured image] Master's degree students study in a computer lab, sitting along a long table in front of laptops.
 One student kneels alongside another and they share a screen.

 Earning a master鈥檚 degree comes with several benefits, but perhaps the most enticing are salary and career growth prospects.
+Explore key facts to know:

 Several factors may make a master鈥檚 degree worth pursuing for you.
 In general, master鈥檚 degrees are associated with higher salaries, lower unemployment rates, greater lifetime earnings, and increased career advancement opportunities compared with lower education levels, such as a bachelor鈥檚 degree or high school diploma.

-In this article, we鈥檒l focus on the average salary for people with a master鈥檚 degree.
+Discover the average salary for people with a master鈥檚 degree.

 Average salary with master鈥檚 degree

-According to the US Bureau of Labor Statistics (BLS), people with a master鈥檚 degree in the United States earn a median of $1,737 weekly, which roughly translates to $90,324 annually [].
+According to the US Bureau of Labor Statistics (BLS), people with a master鈥檚 degree in the United States earn a median of $1,840 weekly, which roughly translates to $95,680 annually [].

-Overall, people with a master鈥檚 degree tend to earn more money than those with a bachelor鈥檚 degree, associate degree, or high school diploma but less than those with a doctorate or professional degree.
+Overall, people with a master鈥檚 degree tend to earn more money than those with a bachelor鈥檚 degree, associate degree, or high school diploma, but less than those with a doctorate or professional degree.
 Generally, the higher your education credentials, the more money you stand to make.
 Additionally, people with higher education credentials tend to experience lower unemployment rates.

 Here鈥檚 a look at salary data across all education levels, according to the BLS []: